 The Title field gives you the ability to set a title for the widget itself.
-Every widget has to have a title, though you can opt to hide it from public view for a cleaner, more template integrated look.
-The Position field right below it gives you the ability to set the position within the template's layout the widget should appear in.
+Every widget has to have a title, though you can opt to hide it from public view for a cleaner, more theme integrated look.
+The Position field right below it gives you the ability to set the position within the theme's layout the widget should appear in.

 The Filtered Article List gives you access to item-specific settings including:

 The Content Filter Rules section gives you the ability to determine how the widget will pull content to make up the grid items.
 For example, you can have the widget pull articles that are within a specific category, contain a particular name or keyword in the title, or choose specific articles.
 You can also modify how this content is sorted in the widget.
 In the case of a Simple provider, this area allows you to add new items to the Filtered Article List.

 Below the Content Filter Rules section are two options areas specific to the layout mode you have chosen.
 We have broken down the Lists Layout Options and Lists Article Defaults sections below.